mjggibson4/Practical2/Finalised/readme.md

 1. Open the file GUI in Spyder
 2. Press Run

-Either of these methods should result in the GUI for the population model being presented as displayed below
+Either of these methods should result in the GUI for the Bacterial Bomb model being presented as displayed below:

 <img src="https://github.com/mjggibson4/Practical1/blob/master/GUIGrab.png" width="300">